by Suanne McGrath Kelly @PlanInMotion

 The simple definition: if we don’t waste what we have, we’ll still have it in the future and therefore will not lack it.

-It is clear that I do not agree with replacing hardware and software just because it is trendy to do so.
+The next installment… It is clear that I do not agree with replacing hardware and software just because it is trendy to do so.
 That is why one of our objectives at Plan in Motion Inc. is to assist customers with software selection.
 When you make an investment in a system, you should be making that decision for the long term and therefore invest in the process of evaluating your options: (1) there has to be a solid business case for the acquisition, (2) an effective business process must be in place and (3) a realistic plan of execution is established up front.
-Suanne McGrath Kelly’s upcoming blogs review the software selection process and managing expectations.
+The upcoming posts review the software selection process and managing expectations.